THEVAPERSGUIDE

 Safety Guidelines

-Vaping is generally considered safer than smoking, but following safety practices protects you and extends device life.
+Vaping is generally considered safer than smoking.
+Still, following safety practices protects you and extends device life.

 Device Safety